markliquid1/regulatordocumentation/docs/hardware/digital-inputs.md

 # Digital Inputs

-The system supports two distinct digital input architectures:
+The regulator has two different styles of digital input architectures, depending on the pin in question.
+They are all exposed in the Ethernet Connectors (see wiring diagrams).

 1. **Optocoupler Style**: Activated by voltage input (5-54V)
 2. **Ground Style**: Activated by shorting input to ground